quicwg/base-drafts/draft-ietf-quic-transport.md

-When an endpoint issues a connection ID, it MUST accept packets using this connection ID for the duration of the connection or until its peer invalidates the connection ID via a CONNECTION_ID_FINISHED frame ({{frame-connection-id-finished}}).
+When an endpoint issues a connection ID, it MUST accept packets using this connection ID for the duration of the connection or until its peer invalidates the connection ID via a RETIRE_CONNECTION_ID frame ({{frame-connection-id-finished}}).

 Implementations SHOULD ensure that peers have sufficient connection IDs available to reduce the possibility of peers exhausting their supply of available connection IDs.
-An implementation could do this by always supplying a new connection ID for each connection ID retired with a CONNECTION_ID_FINISHED frame.
+An implementation could do this by always supplying a new connection ID for each connection ID retired with a RETIRE_CONNECTION_ID frame.
 When a receiver of a packet notices that its peer is now using a previously unused connection ID, it can supply its peer with a new connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running